Negative-light/PUBLIC_VUALT/GABC SS-Intro too World Views.md

 - Our Enemy Satan
 - The Goal of Satan in this battle is Glory
 - Our Equipment being the [[Armor of God]]
+- Our victory is found in Christ alone

 # Today
 Our focus today is on the two major classes of world views.
 This is more of a side step too the book, but is something that I believe is fully importnat.